Michael Lindsay Coulton Crawford: Ships sunk

-Awards & Decorations
+Awards and decorations

 Crawford was awarded the Distinguished Service Cross (DSC) on 2 September 1941, while First Lieutenant of Upholder, for "skill and enterprise in successful submarine patrols".
 He received a bar to his DSC on 20 July 1943, whilst in command of Unseen, for "successful patrols in H.M. submarines".
 Crawford was also mentioned in dispatches on 18 April 1944 for "gallantry, skill and devotion to duty in successful patrols in H.M. submarines", almost certainly in respect of his exploits in Unseen.

 Death

 Captain Crawford died on 28 June 2017, one day after his 100th birthday.
 He was the last surviving commander of a submarine in the "Fighting Tenth" submarine flotilla.
-He is survived by his wife Margaret and their children, Simon, an artist, and Rosemary, an administrator, four grandchildren and four great-grandchildren.
+His wife Margaret died in October of 2019.
+He is survived by their children, Simon, an artist, and Rosemary, an administrator, four grandchildren and four great-grandchildren.
 The couple's older sons, Michael, an electrical engineer, and David, a banker, predeceased him.